nearform/titus/docs/quick-start/README.md

 ## Configure the Environment
 Titus uses the `.env` files in each package to control various configurations.
 There are `.sample.env` files for each package, documenting sample values that can be used in each `.env` file.

-Before running the stack, generate a default set of `.env` files for all packages. o do this, run the following command in the root directory of the project:
+Before running the stack, generate a default set of `.env` files for all packages.
+To do this, run the following command in the root directory of the project:

 ```sh
 npm run create:env